 Temperature extremes can create harsh work environments for employees who work outside, increasing rail maintenance costs and impacting service by decreasing train velocity.
-Severe weather events, such as hurricanes, impact Union Pacific's network by causing slower train speeds, service interruptions and recovery costs.
+Severe weather events, such as hurricanes, impact Union Pacific's network by necessitating slower train speeds, leading to service interruptions, by increasing track repair and recovery costs.
 To mitigate these impacts, Union Pacific has established a variety of emergency response and resiliency plans that include strategically staging resources in affected regions prior to flooding, hurricanes or other major weather events.